Civil Practice and Procedure in

 - Experienced litigators, who want to learn more about affidavit judgment and failure to pay rent cases, and

-- Newer attorneys who want a comprehensive introduction to Maryland’s District Courts.
+- Newer lawyers who want a comprehensive introduction to Maryland’s District Courts.

 - History, jurisdiction, and overview of Maryland’s District Courts;

-- Practical information about attorney codes, court forms, clerk’s offices, and online resources;
+- Practical information about lawyer codes, court forms, clerk’s offices, and online resources;

 - “Walk through a case” – a brief review of Title 3 of the Maryland Rules, with deeper dives into key issues;

 - Consumer law application: Proceeding in affidavit judgment cases;